Imagination Station Science Museum: Timeline

 2003 Karl L. McKinnon becomes the museums fifth Executive Director.

 2007 Jonathan Brooks becomes the museums sixth Executive Director.

 2009 North Carolina Museum of The Coastal Plain opens on the third floor of Imagination Station.

-2013 Nancy Van Dolsen becomes the museums seventh Executive Director.
+2013 Nancy VanDolsen becomes the museums seventh Executive Director.

 2019 Jennifer B. Byrd becomes Interim Executive Director.

 2020 Jennifer B. Byrd becomes the museums eighth Executive Director.

 2023 Brooke Bissette Farmer becomes the museums ninth Executive Director.

+2025 The Board of Directors moves into a strategic planning phase that launches a new era for the museum as it moves into its next phase as a children's museum and science center.

+2026 Joseph C. Knight becomes the museums tenth Executive Director.

-The museum is an independently funded non-profit 501(c)(3) organization that exists to provide informal science and history education through its exhibits, educational programs, and community events.
-The museum also offers outreach programs with their "Science & History on Wheels" (SHOW) which brings science demonstrations and history programs to classrooms and organizations across eastern North Carolina.
+The museum is an independently funded non-profit 501(c)(3) organization that exists to provide informal science education through its exhibits, educational programs, and community events.
+The museum also offers outreach programs with their Science on Wheels program which brings science demonstrations and workshops to classrooms and organizations across eastern North Carolina.

 In the early 2000s, a fire at the building prompted a move to a smaller temporary location four blocks north.
 The museum has since moved back.